Request Verification

 Warning

-If you are using a custom default webroot, the “Attack Mode” will currently not work.
-Support for custom default webroots will be implemented in the future.
-This is because the “Attack Mode” relies on a file in the custom default webroots called human-verification.html.
-If it is not present, the “Attack Mode” will still block requests to your website, but users won’t have a way to verify that they are human by themselves.
+If you are using a Custom Default Webroot, the “Attack Mode” may not be working properly.
+This is because the correspondig file human-verification.html was added after the current Managed Server release to the Custom Default Webroot.
+If this file is not present, the “Attack Mode” will still block requests to your website, but users won’t have a way to verify that they are human.
+Meaning that they will be shown a error message provided by the apache webserver.
+To fix this issue add a custom human-verification.html to your Custom Default Webroot.